INCI Name: Myrica Pubescens Fruit Wax

 Applications: Skincare, Soap Manufacturing

-Laurel Wax is a soft, creamy wax that is ideal for use in creams, lotions, balms, and lip products where the desired skin-feel is soft and smooth.
+Laurel Wax (also known as Myrica Pubescens Fruit Wax) is a soft, creamy wax that is ideal for use in creams, lotions, balms, and lip products where the desired skin-feel is soft and smooth.
 Laurel wax leaves a glossy, creamy appearance with excellent skin softening.

 Laurel Wax can be used in emulsified formulas to help control viscosity, as a binder, to have protective film forming properties and as a skin conditioner.
 Laurel Wax is an excellent wax to add to soap bars, shampoo bars and conditioners as it is highly moisturizing, leaves a shine on the hair, and helps to build the hardness in your bars.